 Incognito braces work in the same way as traditional metal braces; however, they are placed on the inside of the teeth rather than the outside surface.
 This means the treatment still works in the same efficient and trusted manner as traditional braces but with the added benefit of a more discreet look.
 For patients who are concerned with the bulky nature of traditional braces and adults who want an inconspicuous look incognito braces are ideal.

 Clear braces for adults

-Unfortunately not every patient is suitable for Invisalign or incognito braces.
+Unfortunately, not every patient is suitable for Invisalign or incognito braces.
 For more severe cases requiring traditional braces, AAA Orthodontics offer a clear option.
 Clear braces have clear brackets, making them less noticeable than their metal counterparts.

-If you’re considering traditional braces or Invisalign to straighten your teeth, you may have lots of questions; which is more effective? which is more affordable?
+If you’re considering traditional braces or Invisalign to straighten your teeth, you may have lots of questions; which is more effective?
+Which is more affordable?
 Ultimately, you should choose which treatment is most effective for your current oral condition.

 In your first scheduled appointment, the team at AAA Orthodontics will do a thorough examination and ensure you receive the best and most suited orthodontic treatment.

 Traditional braces and Invisalign were both designed to straighten your teeth, while improving your oral health.
-Invisalign however, has only been around for around two decades.
+Invisalign however, has only been around for about two decades.
 So unfortunately, it doesn’t have the same broad, long running statistics or history as traditional braces.